isglazunov/BinaryTree/README.md

 ```
 An example can be seen in the test file or Tests.coffee Tests.js.

-To run the tests, you can try this
+To run the tests, you can try this:
 `vows Tests.coffee --spec`

+If you use `grunt`, the main file and the test file will be compiled automatically.

 ## Changes.
 ### v0.1.0